imixs/imixs-cloud/doc/STORAGE.md

 # Storage

-To run statefull docker images (e.g. a Database like PostgreSQL) you have two choices.
+To run stateful docker images (e.g. a Database like PostgreSQL) you have two choices.

  - run the service on a dedicated node - this avoids the lost of data if kubernetes re-schedules your server to another node
  - use a distributed storage solution like [ceph](https://ceph.io/) or [glusterfs](https://www.gluster.org/) storage